pbsus23/berkeley-pcert-ai-ml/PracticalApp2/README.md

 ### 7) Evaluation

-With some modeling accomplished, we aim to reflect on what we identify as a high quality model and what we are able to learn from this.
+With modeling accomplished, we aim to reflect on what we identify as a high quality model and what we are able to learn from this.
 We review our business objective and explore how well we can provide meaningful insight on drivers of used car prices.
 Goal now is to distill our findings and determine whether the earlier phases need revisitation and adjustment or if we have information of value to bring back to our client.
 This includes:

 7.1) Prediction vs Actual Comparasion
 7.2)-7.5) Prediction and Comparasion with Actuals: with different random samples: I used samples of size 5, 10, 20 and 50